s3ql/s3ql/rst/installation.rst

 * The `Python dugong module
   <https://bitbucket.org/nikratio/python-dugong/>`_.
 To check if this
-  module is installed, try to execute `python3 -c 'import dugong';
+  module is installed, try to execute `python3 -c 'import dugong;
   print(dugong.__version__)'`.
 This should print a version number.
-You need at least version 3.2.
+You need at least version 3.4.

 * If your system is using `systemd`_, make sure that the ``systemd`` Python module is available for Python 3.
 To check this, try to run